 First steps – correct diagnosis

 If you suspect that you have reflux disease and also suffer from dental problems you should consider proper testing.
 The gold standard test for GERD is endoscopy manometry and pH-impedance testing and the gold standard test for LPR type or reflux is Restech (oral cavity 24-hour pH monitoring).
 If reflux is causing your teeth problems it’s mechanism is fairly simple – acid produced in your stomach (pH level of around 2.0) gets up your esophagus due to ineffective LES (Lower Esophageal Sphincter) either in gas (LPR) or liquid form (GERD).
-Your enamel can handle pH levels not lower than the critical pH of pH 5.5 and your reflux episodes (especially the night ones) can decrease it even below pH 4.0 for prolonged periods of time, which is very harmful.
+Your enamel can handle pH levels not lower than the critical pH of pH 5.5, and your reflux episodes (especially the night ones) can decrease it even below pH 4.0 for prolonged periods of time, which may be very harmful.

 General interventions and handling of LPR acid reflux